October 2025 News

 After ten years of rising costs, many Canadians are finding it harder to afford everyday life.
 Statistics show that deficits, taxes, and higher prices are putting pressure on families across the country.

+Conservatives are calling for an Affordable Budget for an Affordable Canada.
 Canada’s Conservatives believe in results that put Canadians first — so every family can afford a home, fill their fridge, and build a better life.

 Cost of Living Update | Oct 22, 2025